Anomandarist/Shadowrun-UK/Rules/ActiveSkills/Swimming.md

 # Treading Water

 - You can tread water for a number of min equal to your STR
-- After which make a STR + Swimming [Physical] (2) test
+- After which make a Swimming + STR [Physical] (2) test
 	- Success means you can tread water for STR min again before taking another test
 	- Failure means taking 1 box of unresisted stun
 - A flotation device doubles time between tests
-- You can continue treading water till you lose consciousness
+- You can continue treading water until you lose consciousness